GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-user-flows/index.md

 {% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/8tCyVELstYqtDFX3TunI.png", alt="The Lighthouse report covering page navigation and scrolling with a failing CLS", width="400", height="305", class="w-screenshot" %}
 </figure>

-Formerly Lighthouse would not be able to identify this problematic CLS behavior, though it would almost certainly show up in the experience of real users.
+Formerly, Lighthouse would not be able to identify this problematic CLS behavior, though it would almost certainly show up in the experience of real users.
 Performance testing over scripted interactions improves lab fidelity significantly.

 ## Looking for feedback